subh007/atrium-docs-temp/Release16A/ONOS-Fabric-16A/Installation-Guide-ONOS-Based-Fabric-16A.md

 ### Fabric Installation

-Check out the rest of the installation guide for [configuring and running ONOS](https://github.com/onfsdn/atrium-docs/wiki/Configuring-ONOS-Fabric-16A) and then either using a [hardware fabric](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Fabric-16A) or using [software switches to emulate hardware](https://github.com/onfsdn/atrium-docs/wiki/Software-Install-ONOS-Fabric-16A).
+Check out the rest of the installation guide for [configuring and running ONOS for the fabric](https://github.com/onfsdn/atrium-docs/wiki/Configuring-ONOS-Fabric-16A) and then either using a [hardware fabric](https://github.com/onfsdn/atrium-docs/wiki/Hardware-Install-ONOS-Fabric-16A) or using [software switches to emulate hardware](https://github.com/onfsdn/atrium-docs/wiki/Software-Install-ONOS-Fabric-16A).